Springs in Everyday Electronics

 At Stanley Spring, we are specialists in custom spring fabrication.
 We know all there is to know about the complexities of the simple spring, including its’ countless uses in electrical items.
 Read on to find out more about how you make use of springs every day.

 Most of us rely on our electrical appliances each day.
 Your washer, dryer, microwave and refrigerator are all essential to your daily routine.
 Although for most of us these appliances are household essentials, many of us do not stop and think about how they work.

 Think for a moment about what all these items have in common, despite their size and purpose.
 Take a look at your appliances, and it might be more obvious that you think…

 Each of these items has a door, and every time we open that door, a tiny, specialty spring is working.
 These springs have an important job to do.
 They create resistance and help the door open and shut when needed.
-These springs help keep our food refrigerated, keep water inside our washers and allow us to safely microwave our food.
+These springs in household appliances help keep our food refrigerated, keep water inside our washers and allow us to safely microwave our food.
 Many of these springs are extension springs.

 Springs in Outdoor Power Equipment